mmfrenkel/TicTacToeGame/README.md

 To run this project, there is no need to install a server; it is easiest to run the program simply by right-clicking on the `PlayGame.java` file in Eclipse and running it as a Java application.

-There is a test suite built for this project, which can by issuing the following command in the command line (or by using the Eclipse UI):
+There is a test suite built for this project, which includes both Junit unit tests and Unirest-Java API integration tests.
+Both sets of tests can be run in series by issuing the following command in the command line (or by using the Eclipse UI):
 ```
 $ mvn test
 ```
+All tests (currently 121 total, 103 unit tests and 18 integration tests) should pass.
+Code testing coverage was checked using the Emma plugin in Eclipse and was calculated as 97%.
+The remaining 3% is (a) code that is either (1) unreachable (not possible to test) or (b) template code and/or previously implemented code as part of this assignment (i.e., web socket code).

 This project uses Checkstyle as a tool for ensuring that this code adheres to industry coding standards.
-Run the checkstyle tool by issuing the command below and reviewing the output found at `target/site/images/checkstyle.html`.
+Run the checkstyle tool by issuing the command below and reviewing the output found within `target/site/images/checkstyle.html`.
 ```
 $ mvn checkstyle:checkstyle
 ```
+Finally, this tool uses the SpotBugs plugin in Eclipse to identify any instances in this code base that have bug patterns.
+"Spot bugs" detected were resolved only in the main source code; warnings flagged in the test directory were ignored.

 ## Credits

 The conceptualization and starter code for this project, including all of the HTML, CSS and JS code as well as code for web socket interaction and model/controller templates, were provided by Shirish Singh and Professor Gail Kaiser as part of the Fall 2020 Advanced Software Engineering course at Columbia University (COMS 4156).